railsbridge-boston/cookbook/TAs/giving-the-pep-talk.md

 ## Friday

+Get all the TAs together

+* Thank them all for coming.
+They have dedicated their weekend to helping out at RailsBridge!
+* Ask everyone to introduce themselves.
+During the introduction, have them say which coding languages they're most familiar with and what operating systems they regularly use.
+If someone uses Windows, the other TAs will know who to go to with common Windows questions.
+* Go over what to expect during installfest.

-Get the TAs all together and emphasize the following points:
+Make sure to emphasize the following points:

 * Never, ever take the keyboard away from people.
 It's hard, but guide them through doing things themselves.